 Invoice matching is one of the most effective ways to prevent vendor fraud.
 It is used to match vendor invoices against other documents such as purchase orders (PO), inspection slips, or packaging slips.

 Invoice matching is a great way to prevent vendor fraud, especially when done automatically.
-With software solutions such as Klippa SpendControl the accounts payable process can be automated in several ways.
+With software solutions such as Klippa SpendControl, the accounts payable process can be automated in several ways.

 Klippa’s software enables you (with the help of OCR) to automatically enter and save data from financial documents such as invoices and purchase orders in your database.
-Once all necessary information is extracted from documents, the matching process is executed in a matter of seconds.
+Once all the necessary information is extracted from the documents, the matching process is executed in a matter of seconds.

 Information on the invoice, purchase order, and other financial documents can be compared and matched.
 That way, it is much easier to detect information discrepancies and be alerted of a possible fraud case.